How to Join

 • Will I be required to live in the chapter house (if applicable) as a member?

-• In what other organizations are your members involved?
+• In what other organizations are members involved?
 What leadership positions do they hold in other organizations?

-• What is your chapter’s GPA requirement?
+• What is the chapter’s GPA requirement?

 • What is the recruitment/intake or new member education process like?